TheProdigyLeague/Code.exe/GraphQL Injection/README.md

 # GraphQL injection

-> GraphQL is a query language for APIs and a runtime for fulfilling those queries with existing data.
-A GraphQL service is created by defining types and fields on those types, then providing functions for each field on each type
+>SQL for APIs and a runtime.dll for fulfilling those queries with existing data.
+>created by defining types and fields on those types, then providing functions for each field on each type

 ## Summary